kmazrolina/Booking2.0/README.md

 9. Selecting avaliable housing for given city in given dates
 10. Deleting an object of any type from the database
 11. Adding a new user

+### Indexes
+1. 'idx_user_data_email' - the index can be used by the database to improve the performance of queries that filter the data based on the "email" column
+2. 'idx_housing_name' - the index can be used by the databaseto improve the performance of queries that filter the data based on the "name" column

 ## Database maintenance strategy
 **Regular Backups:** Regularly backing up the database to ensure data preservation and disaster recovery.